 Andy is well over the acceptable levels of all three gases, to the degree that his breath is extremely offensive.
 Clinical examination revealed the following: Thick tongue coating which is causing the high Hydrogen Sulphide reading.
 Moderate gingivitis which releases an exudate that increases Methyl Mercaptan.
 Sinus congestion that increases throat mucous and Dimethyl Sulphide.

 Andy also had a number of lifestyle issues that were picked up during his detailed breath quiz which takes approximately one hour.
 The good news was that, Andy did not have any systemic problems and his saliva levels were normal for acidity, volume and buffering capacity.

 Andy was given instructions in how to use the KForce Breath Guard Kit every day, as well as the simple lifestyle modifications he needed to make.
 He was asked to return in 6 weeks for a further assessment.

-As you can see from Andy's second set of readings his results wee astounding.
+Andy's second set of readings his results were astounding.
 All three gases were well within acceptable levels.
 In fact he only presented an extremely low range Hydrogen sulphide level, and zero Methyl Mercaptan and zero Dimethyl Sulphide.